-TULSA, Okla. - A man is on the brink of freedom after serving time for a crime he says he did not commit.
+TULSA, Okla. — A man will get his freedom after serving time for a crime he says he did not commit.

 Corey Atchison has been in prison since 1991 when he was convicted in the murder of James Warren Lane.
 He was sentenced to life in prison but always maintained his innocence.